Daniel-Lesio/adonisApi/README.md

 # Adonis API application

-This is Adonis Api with complete JWT authorization .
+This is  full Crud in Adonis rest api with complete JWT authorization .